 Choosing a Preparing a Planting Site

-- Plant in an area that receives full sun to encourage compact growth and many flowers.
-In partial sun, yarrow will grow leggy.
+Plant in an area that receives full sun to encourage compact growth and many flowers.
+In partial sun or shade, yarrow tends to grow leggy.

-- Yarrow performs best in well-drained soil.
+Yarrow performs best in well-drained soil.
 It thrives in hot, dry conditions; it will not tolerate soil that’s constantly wet.
+Loamy soil is recommended, but yarrow can also be grown in clay soil as long as it does not stay saturated with water all the time.

 How to Plant Yarrow